AmeliaFrederick/reference-website-DF/README.md

     - image alternative texts: The image alternative texts are used in case your image can not be displayed.
 It also describes the image so that screen readers can describe what should have been displayed or simply give a mental image to those who can't see.

 8. What is CSS and how can we implement CSS to our html file (write proper explanation with the code required to attach a CSS file inside html file).
     - CSS is the file and style sheet used to decorate and re-design the layout of your webpage.
 To implement the CSS file into your HTML file, you have to first of all create the folder and the file.
 Starting by naming your folder CSS, the creating a file named style.css .
-Inside of your html, you include the link tag (<link rel="stylesheet" href="css/style.css">) and hit save!
+Inside of your html, you include the link tag '<link rel="stylesheet" href="css/style.css>' and hit save!
 Now anything you style inside of your css style sheet will affect your html file.

 9. What is the difference between CSS property and value (write explanation and example code).
     - A CSS property is used to define how you will change your html.
 This can be the size, the font, the colour, etc. The CSS value is used to define how, withing that selector, you will change it.
 This is where you would choose what size, which font, which colour, etc.